SystemsApproach/5G/arch.rst

 with for 20 years).
 3GPP officially spells out multiple deployment options, which can be summarized as follows:

--  Stand-Alone 4G / Stand-Alone 5G
+-  Standalone 4G / Stand-Alone 5G
--  Non-Stand-Alone (4G+5G RAN) over 4G’s EPC
+-  Non-Standalone (4G+5G RAN) over 4G’s EPC
--  Non-Stand-Alone (4G+5G RAN) over 5G’s NG-Core
+-  Non-Standalone (4G+5G RAN) over 5G’s NG-Core

 Focusing on the second pair, which imply incremental phasing, we see two general strategies.
 The first is to connect new 5G base stations to